 This is a complicated question because everyone's tax situation varies.
 The simplest way to figure it is to take what you owed in taxes last year, divide it by four and make payments of that amount.
-However, if your income is likely to change between years (as is so often the case with independent contractors) you could end up over- or under-paying.
+If your income is likely to change between years, you could end up over- or underpaying.
 Keeping a close account of your income and adjusting your tax payments accordingly can help you avoid a penalty.
 See this example of an independent contractor that estimates quarterly taxes.

 Tax planning is more than that; it is just as important to make a plan not only for what you must pay but for how you intend to save the money to pay those taxes without having to empty your savings accounts or, worse, incur debt.
 These 4 tips on saving for taxes could prevent you from owing a penalty or at least reduce your stress at tax time by eliminating unpleasant surprises.

 The author of this article is not a tax attorney, CPA or tax preparation specialist.
 The information here is meant as a general guide.
 For specific questions about your own taxes, please refer to IRS publications or consult a tax specialist.